Swiss National Park

 The Swiss National Park (Parc Naziunal Svizzer; Schweizerischer Nationalpark; Parco Nazionale Svizzero; Parc National Suisse) is located in the Western Rhaetian Alps, in eastern Switzerland.
-It is within the canton of Graubünden, between Zernez, S-chanf, Scuol, and the Fuorn Pass in the Engadin valley on the border with Italy.
+It lies within the canton of Graubünden, between Zernez, S-chanf, Scuol, and the Fuorn Pass in the Engadin valley on the border with Italy.
+Founded in 1914, the Swiss National Park is the oldest national park in the Alps and in Central Europe.

-It is part of the worldwide UNESCO Biosphere Reserve.
+It is part of the worldwide UNESCO Biosphere Reserve and has IUCN category Ia, which is the highest category, signifying a strict nature reserve.
+Today, the Swiss National Park has an area of 170.3 km2 and is the largest nature reserve in Switzerland.

 Description

-It was founded on 1 August 1914, the national holiday of Switzerland.
-It was one of the earliest national parks in Europe.
+The Swiss National Park covers various terrains, from relatively low valleys to high peaks.
+The highest peak in the National Park is Piz Quattervals, 3165 m.a.s.l, which can be reached by an alpine hike.
+As of 2022, this is the only National Park in Switzerland.
+There are plans to create more.

-As of 2022, it is the only National Park in Switzerland, though there are plans to create more.
-It has an area of 174.2 km² and is the largest protected area of the country.
+An Adula National Park was planned in the Adula Alps, but in November 2016 the inhabitants voted against it.

-In the park, it's not allowed to leave marked paths; light a fire; or sleep outside the Chamanna Cluozza, the mountain hut located in the park.
-It is also forbidden to disturb animals or plants, or to take home anything found in the park.
+In the national park, it is forbidden to leave marked paths or to sleep anywhere apart from the Chamanna Cluozza, the mountain hut in the park.
+Due to this there are over 80 kilometers of marked hiking paths, separated into 21 individual hikes of various distances and difficulties.
 Dogs are not allowed, even on a leash.
 Due to these strict rules, the Swiss National Park is the only park in the Alps which has been categorized by the IUCN as a strict nature reserve, the highest protection level.

 A visitor centre is located in Zernez.
 The road through the park leads over the Fuorn Pass (or Ofenpass) to South Tyrol in Italy.
+In addition to the Swiss National Park, there are sixteen regional nature parks in Switzerland.

-In addition to the Swiss National Park, Switzerland also has sixteen regional nature parks.
+The Swiss National Park is home to several large animals.
+Visitors of the park will often hear and see alpine marmots.
+These may even be observed from very close up in one of the many designated resting places within the park.
+Other large animals include ibex, red deer, chamois, red fox, golden eagles and many more.
+Occasionally wolves and brown bears are also observed in the park but only rarely and these animals do not permanently reside in the park any more.